Jmarsaj/springboot-todoapp/README.md

 # ToDo App
-This is a practice Todo App created to familiarise myself with Kotlin and Springboot
+This is a practice Todo App created to familiarise myself with Kotlin and Springboot for the backend, and HTML with Thymeleaf and Bootstrap for the frontend

 # Initializing and Setting Up the Environment
 - Install jdk 17 from https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html <br>